ArmandsKur/NeighborDiscoveryService/README.md

 **Result:**
 - Neighbors continue to show VM2 for 30 seconds.
 - After 30s VM1 shows only enp0s2 connection to VM2.
-- VM3 loses track of VM2 entirely (it's only interface is enp0s1).
+- VM3 loses track of VM2 entirely (its only interface is enp0s1).
 - Starting up the interface on VM2 immediately restores discovery.
 #### Test4: Starting service with disabled interface
 **Setup:** Service starts with any interface disabled.